datarobot/airflow-provider-datarobot/README.md

 Replaces the current model for a deployment.

-Returns a model info from a Deployment
+Returns model information for the mode replacing the deployed model.

 Parameters: